Come on new ideas, we’re ready for you15:20

 Can economics help fight climate change?15:12

-Nobel Perspectives: In this episode Nobel Laureates Michael Spence, Eric Maskin, Bengt Holmstrom and Richard Thaler discusses the human impact on the environment, political denial and how we should approach the topic of the century and how to approach it on a global scale.
+Nobel Perspectives: In this episode Nobel Laureates Michael Spence, Eric Maskin, Bengt Holmstrom and Richard Thaler discuss the human impact on the environment, political denial and how we should approach the topic of the century and how to approach it on a global scale.

 "We're all in it together…"21:44

-Nobel Perspectives: In this episode Nobel Laureate Michael Spence discuss how fear, disrespect or not caring enough are shaping the economic landscape and the importance of friendships among countries and criticize around the world.
+Nobel Perspectives: In this episode Nobel Laureate Michael Spence discusses how fear, disrespect or not caring enough are shaping the economic landscape and the importance of friendships among countries and criticize around the world.

 "Being nice is good for the bottom line"15:39

 Nobel Perspectives: In this episode Nobel Laureate Oliver Hart discuss his work around contract theory, how people can influence the world and why business owners view on Corporate Social have changes.